mmu-webdesign/l4-debug-and-selector/instructions.md

 We are going to start with some badly written code and gradually improve it: our aim will be to make it as easy to read, easy to modify, and easy to reuse, as possible.

-1. Open the file `bad.html` from the folder you have downloaded.
+1. Open the file `bad.html` from the folder you have downloaded in your editor.
 2. Save it as `good.html` and link the HTML file to the `boxes.css` file in the same folder using the `<link href="" rel="stylesheet">` tag in the `<head>` of your html document.
+3. View `good.html` in a browser.
+You should see the red, blue and green boxes.

 In the `good.html` file you will find a series of what are called inline styles.
 It is possible to style HTML elements using these `style` tags but as you can see it makes the code difficult to read and change.

 What we would like you to do:

 1. Remove the styling code in the inline styles from `good.html` and paste them into the `boxes.css` stylesheet.
 You should have code that looks like this in the HTML: `<div style="">A red box</div>`.
-Clean it up by removing the in-line style attribute - `<div>A red box</div>`, etc.
+Clean it up by removing the in-line style attribute - `<div>A red box</div>`, etc. Save.
+2. Reload `good.html` in your browser.
+The styling for the boxes should be gone.
 2. Rewrite the styling code you've removed from `good.html` into CSS so that you create three classes: `.red-box`, `.green-box` and `.blue-box`.
 3. Link the classes in your `boxes.css` CSS file to the correct boxes in the HTML by giving each div in the HTML the correct class attribute.
 4. Refresh the HTML page to see if you've rewritten the code correctly.
+The boxes have returned, now from the external styles in `boxes.css`.
 If things aren't working, check through your code: do you have the right class names?
 Are they attached to the HTML `div` tags correctly?

 ### Chaining classes